JuliaSobczak/JuliaSobczak.github.io/_posts/2023-12-03-getting-warmer.md

 After about an hour of travel, the sun managed to burn off the low-lying fog and make way for a beautiful morning.
 Jules got more driving practice and is definitely getting the hang of it fast.
 We passed by a marina today with a boat lift that severely dwarfed the lift that put our fifty-two footer in the water in Georgia.
 It was hard to tell its perspective from a distance, but after a quick Google search, we learned it is the largest mobile ship lift in the world.
 It can move yachts up to 256 feet long and 57 feet wide.
 That's wider than the Altitude Adjustment is long!!

 While Jules, my mom, and I gawked at the best of modern marine engineering, my dad was below deck in the engine room.
 The bathroom Julia and I use has been subpar since we got on board, and my dad has been troubleshooting it almost every day.
-With all of my fingers and toes crossed, I can now say it is fixed.
+With all of my fingers and toes crossed, I say it is now fixed.

 My parents decided that Peck Lake would be our anchorage for the next couple of nights, but you can hardly call it a lake.
-It is essentially equivalent to an aquatic truck stop, just a small anchorage barely off the ICW channel.We arrived here a little after noon today only to find the area packed in fairly tight.
+It is essentially equivalent to an aquatic truck stop, just a small anchorage barely off the ICW channel.

+We arrived here a little after noon today only to find the area packed in fairly tight.
 We decided to squeeze in near the last boat in the row and started laying out the anchor and chain.
 We backed up from the drop point to set the anchor and abruptly stopped.
 The depth finders that, seconds earlier, said twelve feet now said three and the back of the boat was stuck in the silty bottom.
-We tried, briefly, to pull the boat forward using the anchor chain, however the boat weighs sixty-seven tonnes and I weigh 180lbs…it didn't flinch.
+We tried, briefly, to pull the boat forward using the anchor chain, however the boat weighs sixty-seven tons and I weigh 180lbs…it didn't flinch.
 Luckily, my parents have a service that will come get your boat unstuck, it's called SeaTow.
 My dad gave them a call and they showed up pronto.

 The kid driving the boat couldn't have been more than sixteen, but this definitely wasn't his first day.
 He threw a bundle of ropes to me on the bow and pulled his small boat into position in front of ours.

+![throwing-rope](/images/throwing-rope.jpg)

+*Trying to avoid getting smacked in the face*

 Once he had the line tight, it didn't take much convincing to ease us out of the mud.
 He towed us out into deeper water and then was nice enough to stick around until we got safely anchored nearby.

-![throwing-rope](/images/throwing-rope.jpg)

-*Trying not to get hit in the face*

 ![sea-tow](/images/sea-tow.jpg)